Comprehensive Building Plan

 Once-in-a-Generation Building Updates

 Wicker Park Lutheran Church has been at the corner of Hoyne & LeMoyne since 1879.
 The current building dates from 1906 and presents limitations to how the community can gather.
-We are embarking on a $3 million+ update that will include making the building ADA accessible, creating more sub-dividable community space, adding offices, restoring our historic windows, and upgrading our kitchen.
+We are embarking on a $3 million+, multi-phase update that will include making the building ADA accessible, creating more sub-dividable community space, adding offices, restoring our historic windows, and upgrading our kitchen.
 We undertake this work with a commitment to preserve our building as a cornerstone in the Wicker Park historic district.
 Ultimately, all of this work is to further deepen our work as a spiritual and social resource in the community for the next 115 years!

 Note: We do NOT have finalized plans or a set date for the renovations to begin at this time.